 Water Goals & Targets

-We believe that our business model must be fully aligned with, and contribute to sustainable water management practices, actively contribute to the preservation of key watersheds in which we operate and source water.
+We believe that our business model must be fully aligned with, and contribute to, sustainable water management practices in order to actively contribute to the preservation of key watersheds where we operate and source water.
 To achieve this, IWG has implemented a comprehensive strategy that encompasses the following key elements:

-Ongoing water monitoring: to ensure accountability and drive improvements, IWG is improving its ability to manage water usage through regular and frequent meter readings to closely monitor water usage.
-By closely tracking our consumption patterns, we can identify areas where further optimisation is necessary and promptly implement corrective measures.
+Ongoing water monitoring: IWG is improving its ability to manage water usage through regular and frequent meter readings, thereby ensuring accountability and driving improvements.
+By attentively tracking our consumption patterns, we can identify areas where further optimisation is necessary and implement corrective measures.

-Source evaluation: we recognise the importance of understanding the origin and quality of the water we use.
-IWG conducts thorough investigations into our water sources to evaluate their sustainability and reliability.
+Source evaluation: IWG conducts investigations of water sources to evaluate their sustainability and reliability because we recognise the importance of understanding the origin and quality of the water we use.

 IWG has set the following targets for its operations:

-Controllable reduction in consumption per SQM by 20% by 2040
+Establish progressive targets for water consumption to reduce water usage per SQM by 20% by 2040

-Implement a water metering strategy globally which allows for accurate monitoring of water consumption
+Implement a water metering strategy globally which enables accurate monitoring of water consumption

-- Where possible, apply independent environmental assessment methods (for example BREEAM) to incorporate best practice design
+- Apply, where possible, independent environmental assessment methods (for example BREEAM) to incorporate best practice design

-Our guiding principles on sustainable use of water is incorporated into our supply chain via our Supply Chain Code of Conduct.
+Our guiding principles on sustainable water usage are incorporated within the IWG Supplier Code of Conduct.
 This encourages upstream value chain initiatives to reduce water consumption and promote WASH across vulnerable communities.
 Suppliers’ environmental performance is managed through ongoing supply chain management governance process to drive ongoing improvement.
 Our goals are to:

-Improve and protect water quality and quantity in our priority supply chains
+Support and foster water quality and quantity protection and improvement throughout our supply chains.

-Ensure that our suppliers implement WASH principles and sustainable use of water in their operations
+Utilise suppliers who implement WASH principles and sustainable usage of water in their operations.

 Tracking our progress

-In order to ensure that this policy is implemented through our whole organisation, we periodically monitor and evaluate the results on an annual basis.
-The Group report its performance in terms of sustainable water management through the CDP Water Programme, as well as in our Annual Report.
+To ensure that this policy is implemented throughout our organisation, we monitor and evaluate results on an annual basis.
+The Group reports its performance on sustainable water management through the CDP Water Programme, as well as in our Annual Report.